Moving from Seattle to Spokane, WA

 Best movers from Seattle to Spokane

-Safeway Moving is our top-rated full-service pick for larger moves from Seattle to Spokane.
-With 14 years in the moving industry and service throughout Washington, they're a strong fit for intrastate moves of 278 miles.
+Safeway Moving is our best overall value pick for full-service moves from Seattle to Spokane.
+With 14 years in the moving industry, statewide service throughout Washington, and a 4.9 out of 5 stars moveBuddha rating, Safeway Moving handles intrastate moves of 278 miles with the logistics infrastructure most local operators can't match.

 Moving the reverse route?
 We've got you covered with our Spokane to Seattle guide.